caesar003/ksession/README.md

 ## Contributing

 Contributions are welcome!
-If you would like to contribute to KSession, please fork the repository and create a pull request.
+If you’d like to contribute:

+1. Fork the repository.
+2. Create a feature branch.
+3. Submit a pull request.

+Bug reports, suggestions, and improvements are appreciated.

 ## License